- Keeping your details up-to date

 It is only when UKPHR receives a satisfactory declaration form AND payment of fees that your registration will be renewed for a further year.
 This must be completed before the 1st July or your registration status will automatically be reverted to ‘lapsed’ and your name will no longer be visible on our publically viewable register.

-- You are provided 15 working days to complete the requirements and within this time, UKPHR staff are able to revert your status to ‘current’
+- You are provided 15 working days to complete the requirements and within this time, UKPHR staff are able to revert your status to ‘current’ with no additional fee.
+A record of lapse will be maintained and on any second occasion (within a 5-year registration period) that this may occur on, an restoration application fee as prescribed by UKPHR will be charged for the Registrar to consider your application for restoration.

 - After 15 working days you will have to apply to restore your status back on the register by submitting an application directly to UKPHR’s Registrar, who ultimately has the discretion to restore your ‘current’ status.
 A restoration application fee in addition to payment of renewal fees in arrears will apply.
 For more information on how to apply for restoration, please click here.